 Bracing up is hard to do: The truth about kissing with braces

-When both of u have braces, and you do happen to get stuck together, is there any way to unhook without help from anyone other than you and him?
+When both of you have braces, and you do happen to get stuck together, is there any way to unhook without help from anyone other than you and him?

-And though a break is far more likely than a binding, never say never.
-In case you and he become one of the unlucky few that make tangles "rare" rather than "impossible," the best strategy is a little backtracking and a lot of patience.
-Consider telling a funny joke or playing the staring game to ease tensions while trying to untangle and separate, slowly, gently, and carefully.
-If all else fails, a humble yell or phone call might be your only option; though embarrassing, it's certainly a better one than the monetary damage that a hefty tug could cause.
+If you do find yourself in a position where you and your partner are locking more than just lips, consider telling a funny joke or playing the staring game to ease tensions while trying to untangle and separate, slowly, gently, and carefully.
+If all else fails, a humble yell or phone call might be your best bet; though embarrassing, it's certainly a better option than the damage that a hefty tug could cause.
+If one of your brackets breaks in this process, it’s recommended that you make an appointment with your orthodontist to get it fixed sooner rather than later.